mhabzda/android-users-list/README.md

 I load repositories lazily when view is being bound to the list but with only 30 users I could do it at once when loading all users.
 At the end it caused architectures problems for me (with local data) and I needed to implement some RxJava operators magic.
 I would probably changed that but I decided to leave it as it is because of time.

+# Additional note
+A first solution doesn't work well with remote data.
+I wanted to fetch repositories in view holder bind method which is not a good idea.
+I fixed it but I did it after available time.
+App works better after these changes.